stella/stella.github.com/_posts/2013-01-02-welcome-to-the-year-1900.md

 * Who are Morton &amp; Tucker and why do I care?
 * My thoughts on startup accelerators (we went through one)

-I also have another announcement lined up for this week.
+I also have another announcement lined up for this month.
 Stay tuned!

 -- [Delano](https://twitter.com/solutious)